Mary Queen of Peace Catholic Church (Pottsville, Pennsylvania): 21st century

-On September 22, 2025, Mary Queen of Peace Catholic Church reopened as a Catholic Chapel, following an agreement and sale reached with Bishop Alfred Schlert of the Diocese of Allentown.
-The Chapel is owned and maintained by the Society of Mary Queen of Peace of Pottsville Inc., a nonprofit organization recognized by the diocese as a “private association of the Christian faithful” in accordance with the Code of Canon Law of the Catholic Church.
-The society’s mission is to preserve Mary Queen of Peace Church as a Catholic chapel indefinitely.
-The society is responsible for raising all the funds required to maintain the church.
-Two masses are celebrated annually at the Chapel: the Feast of Mary Queen of Peace on July 9 and the anniversary of the church’s dedication in 1929 (August 25).
-Funerals and weddings of former parishioners can also be held within the church, and other sacramental activities can occur on a case-by-case basis with the approval of the Bishop of Allentown.
+On September 22, 2025, Mary Queen of Peace reopened as a Catholic chapel following the sale of the property by the Diocese of Allentown to the Society of Mary Queen of Peace of Pottsville, Inc."Catholic church reopens ‘as a beacon of faith’ in Pottsville" The chapel hosts annual Masses on the Feast of Mary Queen of Peace on July 9 and on the anniversary of the church’s dedication on August 25.
+Funerals, weddings, and other sacramental celebrations may also be permitted with the approval of the Bishop of Allentown.